 The regulations set a goal of reducing haze in each Class I Area to a level that is considered natural, meaning no particles from man-made sources are contributing to haze.

 In order to track changes in visibility, EPA had to set a starting point, or baseline, which was set as the level of visibility in the years 2000-2004, or before the regulations took effect.
 The regulations require gradual improvements in visibility over time such that each Class I Area will achieve its calculated natural visibility goal by the year 2064.

 These projected improvements form a straight line, what is often referred to as a “glide path,” between the 2000-2004 baseline period and the 2064 natural conditions.
 Due to the unique conditions in different parts of the country, each Class I Area has a different baseline and a different estimation of natural visibility conditions.

 Actions that Reduce Haze

 In order to improve visibility, we have to control emissions of the pollutants that contribute to haze.
 As described above, the particles that cause haze come from a wide variety of places.
 Reducing haze means reducing the total amount of particulate matter being emitted or formed in the air.

 Such measures might take the form of direct limits on the amount of emissions allowed from a particular source.
-For example, a manufacturing facility might be required to reduce its total tons of NOx emissions.
-The facility could achieve the limit in a number of ways, including installing new technology to remove NOx from its emissions.
+For example, a manufacturing facility might be required to reduce its total tons of nitrogen dioxide (NOx) emissions.
+The facility could achieve the limit in a number of ways, including installing new technology designed to remove NOx.